 - Operational functions teams that have been stood up in support of the COVID-19 response will be assessed to determine need for either continual sustainment or demobilization.
-Transitional plans will be developed for elements that will be phased-out. - Continue to monitor activity and workload of task forces/workgroups to perform gap analysis, resource assessment, contingency planning, partner outreach, and other tasks as required - Maintain oversight of PPE resource management by acquiring, monitoring, tracking, distributing resource assets, and storing for future needs - In partnership with key stakeholders, develop, implement, and update plans/processes/protocols for gradually and strategically returning the workforce and reopening of businesses while protecting public health and slowing the spread of COVID-19. - Maintain global, national, and state situational awareness of COVID-19 outbreak impacts and any surge in cases that might come from the border environment. - Develop, implement, update plans for Alternate Care Sites (ACS) non-congregate and congregate facilities to increase the capacity for housing potential COVID-19 positive patients.
-Low level medical needs. - Develop, implement, update processes, procedures, and policies to support decision making authority for the Unified Command, stakeholders, Policy Group - Maintain continuous coordination with TON-HC Hospital and Clinic locations for operational support thru the Unified Command - Maintain operational communications with internal and external stakeholders - Integrate best practices and up-to-date safety guidance for the first responder community, healthcare/medical community, supporting personnel, and stakeholders - Establish consistent community messaging and education to internal/external stakeholders - Maintain an up-to-date financial and cost analysis of incident-related expenditures and provide updates to senior leadership
+Transitional plans will be developed for elements that will be phased-out. - Continue to monitor need and activities for the Alternate Care Site(s) (ACS) non-congregate facility to sustain the capacity for housing potential COVID-19 positive patients.
+Low level medical needs. - Continue to monitor activity and workload of task forces/workgroups to perform gap analysis, resource assessment, contingency planning, partner outreach, and other tasks as required - Maintain oversight of PPE resource management by acquiring, monitoring, tracking, distributing resource assets, and storing for future needs - In partnership with key stakeholders, develop, implement, and update plans/processes/protocols for gradually and strategically returning the workforce and reopening of businesses while protecting public health and slowing the spread of COVID-19. - Maintain global, national, and state situational awareness of COVID-19 outbreak impacts and any surge in cases that might come from the border environment. - Maintain continuous coordination with TON-HC Hospital and Clinic locations for operational support thru the Unified Command - Maintain operational communications with internal and external stakeholders - Integrate best practices and up-to-date safety guidance for the first responder community, healthcare/medical community, supporting personnel, and stakeholders - Establish consistent community messaging and education to internal/external stakeholders - Maintain an up-to-date financial and cost analysis of incident-related expenditures and provide updates to senior leadership